November 5, 2023: Cultural Food Traditions Project: Philippines

 Dessert: Ube Maja Blanca (Coconut pudding with sweet corn and toasted coconut)

 Pricing: We're committed to being and building an inclusive community while also making the event sustainable for the chefs.
 Everyone is welcome at our table and to help that happen we offer sliding scale tickets prices which include dinner, drinks (alcoholic & non) and stimulating discussion.
+For this event, pricing was as follows:

 $75 — If you earn a living wage this ticket helps the chefs do the same.